 Health professionals advise people who have been diagnosed with HIV to immediately seek treatment.
 Unfortunately, HIV treatment today is not that cheap.
 The meds and drugs cost a lot, and most people cannot afford them.
-So, many resort to alternative treatment solutions that, most of the time, do not really work.
+So, many resorts to alternative treatment solutions that, most of the time, do not really work.

 Here are a couple of examples of alternative medicine that do not really work when used: